 I spent an endless amount of time researching the amps, guitars and pedals of my guitar heroes.
 I wanted all of their equipment: their Mesa Boogies, their ESP Explorers, and their Big Muffs.
 And all the other cool things they were using on those records.

 I’ve talked about this quest of mine before.
-The fact is that most of those massive guitar sounds came from the amp, but that’s not the only piece of the puzzle.
+The fact is that most came from the amp, but that’s not the only piece of the puzzle.

 It’s not just the equipment, it has to recorded and played right as well.